The Thomaston Historical Society is an active group with many offerings including meetings

 photographs and paintings, maps and memorabilia dating back to the Colonial era.

-The museum is usually open September through May on Tuesdays, 2 to 4 p.m. and in the summer on Tuesdays and Thursdays, 2 to 4 p.m.
+The museum is now open September through May on Tuesdays, 2 to 4 p.m. and in the summer on Tuesdays and Thursdays 2 to 4 p.m and also by appointment.

 When we are open, admission to the museum is free and there is always someone in attendance to answer